alvin7bdi2214/quantum-teleportation-main/README.md

-# quantum-teleportation
+# Quantum Teleportation

-this code allows you to simulate quantum teleportation
+This code allows you to simulate quantum teleportation while also implementing Quantum Key Distribution protocol.